ArtAcapella/RPG_Group_Project/README.md

 **About the game**

-Text-Based RPG inspired by old pop-culture ideas of hacking!
+Welcome to BREACH!
+A text-based RPG that was inspired by old pop-culture ideas of hacking!
 Our game will put the player in the shoes of a hacker who takes on various gigs/quests.
-Gameplay will involve typical RPG combat, narrative branches, and puzzles in some sort of cyberpunk/sci-fi world.
+Gameplay will involve typical RPG combat, narrative branches, easter eggs, and puzzles in a cyberpunk/sci-fi world.
 Traditional RPG mechanics will also be included! choices, branching narratives, dialogue, skills, abilities, items, factions, and the like are all potential aspects we're looking to add.
+So what are you waiting for?
+Play BREACH now!

 ![image](https://user-images.githubusercontent.com/111773778/194080799-3e374537-3adb-49a0-a71e-6b96d9c2d959.png)
 ![image](https://user-images.githubusercontent.com/111773778/194082045-cb49db3f-09c2-40eb-9f95-8fe23d39125e.png)